Saint John's Church, Leipzig: History

 As a church, St. John's was built in the 14th century.
 In 1547 the building was partially destroyed in the Schmalkaldic War, then demolished and rebuilt in the years 1582-1584.
 The St. John's Church was only given a tower in the Baroque style in the years 1746-1749.

 During and after the Battle of Nations in 1813, the church served as a military hospital.
 The entire church was demolished in the years 1894-1897 except for the tower and rebuilt in Neo-Baroque style according to a design by Hugo Licht.
-Since 1904, the remains of the composer Johann Sebastian Bach and the remains of the poet Christian Fürchtegott Gellert found during the demolition have been interred in sarcophagi in front of the altar area.
+In 1904, the disinterred remains of the composer Johann Sebastian Bach, and the remains of the poet Christian Fürchtegott Gellert which were found during the demolition, were interred in sarcophagi in front of the altar area.

 After the destruction of the church in the Second World War, the ruins of the nave were cleared on 19 February 1949.
 Despite restorations already carried out and objections from the population and churches, the Socialist Unity Party of Germany (SED) ordered the demolition of the tower in April 1963.
 The protests were unsuccessful and on 9 May 1963, the tower was also blown up.
-Bach's remains were interred in the St. Thomas Church, and the bones of Christian Fürchtegott Gellert were given a place in the Paulinerkirche.
+Bach's remains were reinterred in the St. Thomas Church, and the bones of Christian Fürchtegott Gellert were given a place in the Paulinerkirche.
 The ecclesiastical community of the St. John's Church was added to the St. Nicholas Church.